cross-seed/cross-seed.org/docs/tutorials/injection.md

        installed).
 See the [reference](../basics/options#rtorrentrpcurl) for
        more details.
         - [You may need to urlencode your username and password if they contain special characters](../basics/faq-troubleshooting.md#can-i-use-special-characters-in-my-urls)
-    3. Set your [`outputDir`](../basics/options#outputdir) option to a directory that rTorrent will have access to. `cross-seed` will send the .torrent file path to rTorrent.
-If you are using docker, the mount for this path must be the same for both containers.
 2. Start or restart `cross-seed`.
 The logs at startup will tell you if `cross-seed` was able to connect to rTorrent.